Skip to main content

 4. Locate the data block of the corresponding network interface.

-5. At the end of this block, add the desired route:
+5. At the end of this block, add a route:

 up route add -net <ip_address> netmask <mask> gw <gateway>